donsheehy/datastructures/prose/06_dlls.md

 # Doubly-Linked Lists

-In the previous section, we introduced the Deque ADT and we gave two implementations, one using a list and one using a linked list.
+Previously, we introduced the Deque ADT and we gave two implementations, one using a list and one using a linked list.
-In our implementation, all of the basic operations ran in constant time except `removelast`.
+In our linked list implementation, all of the basic operations ran in constant time except `removelast`.
 In this chapter, we're going to introduce a new data structure that allows us to do all the Deque operations in constant time.
 The key idea will be to store two links in each node, one forwards and one backwards so that we can traverse the list in either direction.
 In this **doubly-linked list**, removing from the end will be symmetric to removing from the beginning, with the roles of head and tail reversed.